jordypereira/wiki-2018/docs/javascript/from-scratch/the-console.md

-# Javascript from scratch

-## The Console - 17 min.
+# The Console - 17 min.

 Start out in the console of any web browser.